-ANAHEIM, Calif. - An Anaheim City Council meeting got heated Tuesday night over the controversial question of what to do about an estimated 400 people living near a riverbed.
+ANAHEIM, Calif.
+(KABC) -- An Anaheim City Council meeting got heated Tuesday night over the controversial question of what to do about an estimated 400 people living near a riverbed.

 Residents faced off over a proposed resolution to declare a state of emergency related to the growing homeless encampment along the Santa Ana riverbed.

 "I don't want to see people with feces in my yard, needles in my yard.
 We're tired of hearing this talking.
 We want to see action," a resident told council members at the meeting.

 About 420 people call the dirt path home, many of them setting up camp behind Angel Stadium.

 "I read the emergency order to be a call for increased police presence purely for the purpose of finding things to charge people with," said Brooke Weitzman of the Elder Law and Disability Rights Center.

 Earlier in the day, the Orange County Board of Supervisors unanimously approved a resolution increasing law enforcement in the riverbed, as the county implements a $ 750,000 program to try to clear out the area.